edgedb/easy-edgedb/chapter12/index.md

   );
 ```

+Pretty simple!
+Let's add it to the schema and do a migration.
 Now our queries are much shorter:

 ```edgeql-repl
 edgedb> select visited('Mina Murray', 'London');